Shaharyar-saleem/product-listing-page/README.md

-Product listing page for arvato case study
+###Product listing page for arvato case study

+Project is accessable at: https://products-listing.surge.sh/

 Dummy product data is fetched from this API: https://dummyjson.com/docs/products